cbor-wg/CBORbis/draft-ietf-cbor-7049bis.md

 contained in the data item, except for those contained in a nested data item tagged with an expected conversion.

-These three tag types suggest conversions to three of the base data encodings defined in {{RFC4648}}.
-For base64url encoding (tag 21), padding is not used (see Section 3.2 of RFC 4648); that is, all trailing equals signs ("=") are removed from the encoded string.
+These three tag numbers suggest conversions to three of the base data encodings defined in {{RFC4648}}.
+For base64url encoding (tag number 21), padding is not used (see Section 3.2 of RFC 4648); that is, all trailing equals signs ("=") are removed from the encoded string.
-For base64 encoding (tag 22), padding is used as defined in RFC 4648.
+For base64 encoding (tag number 22), padding is used as defined in RFC 4648.
 For both base64url and base64, padding bits are set to zero (see Section 3.5 of RFC 4648), and encoding is performed without the inclusion of any line breaks, whitespace, or other additional characters.
-Note that, for all three tags, the encoding of the empty byte string is the empty text string.
+Note that, for all three tag numbers, the encoding of the empty byte string is the empty text string.